- Getting Started

 The parent theme must be installed, but not activated, in your site’s themes directory for the child theme to work.

 - When you install BuddyPress Social theme you upload the bp-social and bp-social child folder to /wp-content/themes and then only activate the ‘BuddyPress Social Child’ theme.

 Modifying Files From The Parent Theme Folder

 While you should never edit files in your Parent theme you can download a copy of the file you want to modify onto your computer, make the changes, and then upload it into your child theme folder.
-Any files that are uploaded to the child theme automatically override those in the parent theme as anything in the child takes priority over the parent.
-So if the same file is in the child and in parent the file in the child theme will control that aspect of the theme.
+Any files that are uploaded to the child theme automatically override those in the parent theme as the child theme loads before the parent.